symbuzzer/android-qpst-tool/README.md

 - Download QPST_Tool.prj.xml and import it as project from Tasker Android App.
 - Set app icon on profile options, Main and HtmlViewer scenes.
 - Set "start task: Start", "min android version: 21" and "target android version: 22" (Should be max 22 because of Tasker App Factory's damn notification problems)
-- Finallu you can export as standalone app.
+- Finally you can export as standalone app.

 ## Changelog:
 - See [CHANGELOG.md](https://github.com/symbuzzer/android-qpst-tool/blob/main/CHANGELOG.md)